goldberl/calico-lemons/src/content/posts/3-undertale-what-makes-us-human.md

 Flowey is a bit of a special case because he is PURE determination.
 He doesn't exactly have a soul and determination was injected into him.
 It can be argued that Flowey has Asriel's soul, but even if he does, Asriel's soul is scattered into dust throughout Flowey, so I'm not sure that counts as a soul.
 Looking at Flowey's nature is a good transition to talking about the Genocide Route.
 Flowey is a murderous, uncompassionate being that feels no emotion.
 That's also exactly how we could describe the player during the Genocide Route.

 ## Genocide Route - Monsters See You as Just Another Monster
-Throughout the Genocide Route, there are many instances where monsters do not treat you as human, yet as another monster.
+Throughout the Genocide Route, there are many instances where monsters do not treat you as human, instead they treat you as just another monster.
 In other words, the Genocide Route strips the player of their compassion, and overall their humanity.
-I think the main thing we can take away from this is that part of being a human is being compassionate and being able to feel emtions.
+I think the main thing we can take away from this is that part of being a human is being compassionate and being able to feel emotions.
 Most monsters (except Toriel and Alphys) try to kill you at some point... so yeah they don't have much compassion either.

  Let's list all the instances in the Genocide Route where the monsters denounce the player's humanity.